Table of Contents

-When load testing anything else then you need to be able to replicate the kind of load that you’re expecting.
+When load testing anything else, you need to be able to replicate the kind of load that you’re expecting.

-Running a load test that simply loads pages when the actual load to be concerned about is your LMS students saving their course progress to the database is not going to give you reliable data that can be used to accurately estimate what size server you really need.
+Running a load test that simply loads pages when the actual load to be concerned about is your LMS students saving their course progress to the database is not going to give you reliable data that can be used to estimate what size server you really need accurately.

 The same goes for high-volume concurrent WooCommerce checkouts or Buddyboss interactions.

-Understanding the expected workload and emulating it needs to be the goal of your load testing.
+Understanding the expected workload and emulating it must be the goal of your load testing.